Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

 \section{Introduction}

 \paragraph{}

 Huisken \cite{Il} conjectured that for mean curvature flow (MCF) from generic initial embedded hypersurfaces, all singularities are spheres or cylinders.
 In a recent fundamental paper \cite{CoMi}, Colding and Minicozzi made an important step towards establishing Huisken's genericity conjecture.
 In that paper, they define the {\it entropy} of an immersed hypersurface $\Sigma\subset \R^{n+1}$ to be \be \lambda(\Sigma)=\sup_{x_0,t_0}\;\;\;(4\pi t_0)^{-n/2}\int_{\Sigma}e^{-\frac{|x-x_0|^2}{4t_0}}d\mu, \ee where the supremum is taken over all translations $x_0\in \R^{n+1}$ and rescalings $t_0>0$ of $\Sigma$.
-Entropy is nonincreasing along MCF and is constant along the flow precisely for {\it shrinkers}, the contracting self-similar solutions.
-Entropy is used in the following important way: if $\Sigma$ is a shrinker arising as the limit of a blowup sequence of a singular point of the MCF starting at the initial hypersurface $\Sigma'$ then $\lambda(\Sigma)\leq \lambda(\Sigma')$.
+Entropy is nonincreasing along MCF and is constant along the self-shrinking flows, which are known as {\it shrinkers}.
+Entropy is used in the following important argument: if $\Sigma$ is a shrinker arising as the limit of a blowup sequence of a singular point of the MCF starting at the initial hypersurface $\Sigma_0$ then $\lambda(\Sigma)\leq \lambda(\Sigma_0)$.
 Entropy thus provides a vital tool for ruling out certain singularities for a MCF.

 The first main theorem of this paper gives entropy lower bounds for plane curves in terms of a topological quantity, the {\it turning number}, which is the total curvature divided by $2\pi$.
 We denote by $\Gamma_m\subset \R^2$ the {\it $m$-covered circle} with radius $\sqrt{2}$, i.e.\ $\Gamma_m$ is an immersion $S^1\to \R^2$ whose turning number is $m$ and whose image is the circle of radius $\sqrt{2}$.
 It is easy to see that $\Gamma_m$ is a shrinker for all $m\geq 1$.